 Chris is the Pastor of Oxford Baptist Church and is involved in service and leadership in the Cooperative Baptist Fellowship.
 Chris is a graduate of Baylor University, Duke Divinity School an an alumni of Wilshire Baptist Church’s Residency Program.
 He received his coaching training through the Center for Congregational Health in 2011 and works with ministers and churches to help them positively move forward with their unique ministries.
 Chris is in the CHC-Carolinas region and can be reached at ChrisA@chchurches.org.

 Randy Ashcraft has served as a Senior Minister in congregations across the United States for over 30 years.
 He currently serves as Pastor in Residence at the Virginia Baptist Mission Board specializing in Ministerial Health and Wellness, and Contemplative Spirituality.
 He is a certified Thomas Concept instructor and received his training in coaching through the Center for Congregational Health in Winston-Salem, N.C.
 He is a graduate of Oklahoma Baptist University and Texas Christian University where he received a Doctor of Ministry degree with an emphasis in transitional leadership.
-Randy and Ann are the principals at REDclay Concepts, a leadership and coaching organization focused on strategic planning, non profit board development, and executive coaching.
+Randy is the principal at REDclay Concepts, a leadership and coaching organization focused on strategic planning, non profit board development, and executive coaching.
 REDclay works primarily in the health care field with clients such as Bon Secours and Inova Health Care System of Northern Virginia.
 Randy also works as a Congregational Engagement consultant for Bon Secours, Richmond.
 He currently serves on the Duke Divinity School Baptist House Board and is a member of Metro Ministers, a peer learning community promoting ministerial excellence.
-Randy is married to Ann, and resides in Richmond, Va.
+Randy resides in Richmond, Va.
 For enjoyment Randy prefers to be behind the wheel of an old British sports car.
 Randy is in the CHC-MidAtlantic region.
 He can be reached at RandyA@chchurches.org.
 Read articles by Randy Ashcraft.

 Robert (Bob) Dale, is an Oklahoma Baptist University graduate and former assistant executive director of the Virginia Baptist Mission Board.
 He is a noted author, consultant and coach has been a thought-leader in the world of congregations as they engage the question of health and vibrancy for nearly 50 years.
 Following a distinguished career as a pastor, seminary professor and denominational leader, Bob now turns his focus toward coaching.
 In that role, he is helping guide a generation of clergy and laity toward a healthier understanding of leadership and maturity.
 He is also a consultant for CHC.